Paying for open access

 Waivers and discounts

-In recognition of the contribution made by our referees, IOP has introduced a referee reward scheme.
-Referees who review articles for selected journals from our portfolio receive a 10% credit.
-Credit can be used towards the cost of publishing an article a referee has contributed to, on a gold open access basis.
-A referee reward credit will be given for every review completed.
+In recognition of the contribution made by our reviewers, IOP has introduced a reviewer reward scheme.
+Reviewers who review articles for selected journals from our portfolio receive a 10% credit.
+Credit can be used towards the cost of publishing an article a reviewer has contributed to, on a gold open access basis.
+A reviewer reward credit will be given for every review completed.

 Authors of articles in fully gold open access journals who are members of the Institute of Physics and certain affiliated societies are entitled to discounted APCs.
 For details, see the individual journal web pages.